Dreams and Nightmares: Critical reception

-Marcus J. Moore of BBC Music thought Mill's character of "a decent wordsmith with a gruff disposition" seems obvious and the album "won't break new ground" in hip hop, feeling somewhat underwhelmed by the compositions and lyrics, yet observing "a respectable effort that ... moves him beyond illicit history".
+Marcus J. Moore of BBC Music thought Mill's character of "a decent wordsmith with a gruff disposition" seemed obvious and the album "won't break new ground" in hip hop, feeling somewhat underwhelmed by the compositions and lyrics, yet observing "a respectable effort that ... moves him beyond illicit history".
 Edwin Ortiz from HipHopDX said the album proves that "Mill needs more time before he can rightfully call himself the lieutenant of the MMG army", concluding it is "a dream that could be forgotten by mid-day".
 Rytlewski was less enthusiastic in The A.V.
 Club, seeing the album as another addition to the "already distinguished discography" of Mill's mixtapes and appearances on Maybach compilations.
-He acknowledged "a tedious responsibility" of following standards for debuts through the likes of "sweeping themes" and reflective lyricism, concluding Mill's execution is competent and the "stuffy backward focus" fails to compliment him.
+He grudgingly acknowledged the responsibility of following standards for debuts through the likes of "sweeping themes" and reflective lyricism, concluding Mill's execution is competent and the conventional focus only takes him backwards.

 Accolades

 Dreams and Nightmares appeared on year-end lists for 2012 of multiple publications.
 Rap Radar listed the album as the seventh best of the year; Paul "Big Homie" Duong believed that Mill continued the success of his Dreamchasers mixtapes and tells "the prison walls to the hall of fame storyline" to a top level, concluding "this is what dreams are truly made of".
 The Source named Dreams and Nightmares as the 18th best album of 2012, while journalist Chris Morris picked it as the 10th best hip hop album for North Country Public Radio.
 The record was named the 15th best hip hop album of the year by Spin.
 For the 2014 issue of XXL that celebrated 40 years of hip hop, it was listed as one of the five best albums of 2012.